Home Drug Crime

 These penalties are incredibly harsh and not something people wish to experience.
 If you want to avoid serving time in prison, paying a hefty fine, and being labeled a felon, then you need a top-notch criminal defense attorney.
 Without proper legal representation, you won’t have the chance to defend yourself against drug charges.
 Thankfully, our attorneys have years of experience and know just how to build a proper defense.

-A drug crime conviction can have lasting consequences on your life, especially if you were convicted as a felon.
-We at Werksman Jackson & Quinn LLP understand how frightening that reality can be.
-Which is why we fight for our clients’ right to life, liberty, and the pursuit of happiness.
-If you or a loved one are facing drug crime charges, you need a skilled Los Angeles criminal defense attorney to have your back.
-Call our firm at (213) 688-0460 and get the help you need.
+Being convicted of a drug crime in Los Angeles can have lasting consequences on your life, especially if you are convicted as a felon.
+We at Werksman Jackson & Quinn LLP understand how frightening that reality can be, which is why we fight for our clients’ right to life, liberty, and the pursuit of happiness.

 Additional Information